 Why you may want to defer your tax payment

 Regardless of size and industry, every business in the UK needs to file taxes with HMRC.
-As mentioned above, your specific tax requirements will vary depending on your business structure, as well as your income, profits and several other conditions.
+Your specific annual tax requirements will vary depending on your business structure, as well as your current year income, profits and several other conditions.

-But filing on time may not always be possible.
-Sometimes, business owners may find themselves in a difficult financial position, which can impact their ability to pay tax by the initial deadline.
+But filing taxes on time may not always be possible.
+Sometimes, business owners may find themselves in a difficult financial position, which can impact their ability to pay the amount of taxes they owe.

 - You’re struggling to meet sales targets due to low product demand

 - You’re in the middle of restructuring your internal processes

 - You need to pay off your bank loans